 Professor Huang’s research has high impact locally and internationally, having informed judicial decisions (e.g., cited with approval by the High Court of the Republic of Singapore, Delaware Chancery Court in the US, Southern District Court of New York) as well as regulatory and legislative activities.
-He is a specially-invited research fellow of the Supreme People’s Court of the PRC, expert advisor of Shanghai Financial Court, specialy-invited expert of China Banking Law Society, and an elected member of the Standing Committee of China Commercial Law Society.
+He is invited by the PRC Supreme People’s Court to serve as Research Fellow and Expert for Ascertainment of Foreign Law.
+He is also Expert Advisor to Shanghai Financial Court, specially-invited expert of China Banking Law Society, and an elected member of the Standing Committee of China Commercial Law Society.
 He has been invited to deliver internal seminars and/or training programs to the National People’s Congress of the PRC, regulators (e.g., People’s Bank of China, China Securities Regulatory Commission, Hong Kong Securities and Futures Commission) and couts (e.g, Shanghai Financial Court, Qianhai Free Trade Zone Court), as well as public lectures, presentations and keynote speeches at regional and international venues.
 He has received many awards in recognition of his excellence of research, as well as support by various research grant bodies such as Australian Research Council, Hong Kong Research Grant Council, and Policy Innovation and Co-ordination Office of the Hong Kong Government.
 He also serves on the editorial board of reputable law journals such as Asian Journal of Comparative Law (CUP), Asian Journal of Law and Society (CUP).

 Professor Huang is a qualified Chinese lawyer and has provided expert consultancy to international organizations (e.g. the World Bank), governmental bodies (e.g., Shenzhen Qianhai Free Trade Zone Administration Bureau), regulatory agencies (e.g. Hong Kong Securities and Futures Commission, China Securities Regulatory Commission), stock exchanges (e.g., Shanghai Stock Exchange) and professional bodies (e.g. Hong Kong Securities Institute).
 He also acts as expert witness in local and international litigations, arbitrations and regulatory enforcement actions.
-Professor Huang is a designated arbitrator for the South China International Economic and Trade Arbitration Commission (Shenzhen Court of International Arbitration) and Kuala Lumpur Regional Centre for Arbitration (KLRCA).
+Professor Huang is a designated arbitrator of several international arbitration commissions, including Shanghai International Economic and Trade Arbitration Commission (Shanghai International Arbitration Center), South China International Economic and Trade Arbitration Commission (Shenzhen Court of International Arbitration) and Kuala Lumpur Regional Centre for Arbitration (KLRCA).
 He also serves as Independent Non-executive Director of China Travel International Investment Hong Kong Limited, which is listed on the Stock Exchange of Hong Kong.

 EDUCATION AND PROFESSIONAL QUALIFICATIONS